AinavoluSaivardhanReddy/viswa_ai/README.md

 - This project utilizes pipenv for python virtual environment and dependency tracking.
 So we first need to install pipenv, you can find the instructions [here](https://pipenv.pypa.io/en/latest/installation.html).

+- In order to track features and cache validation for users we use redis.
+Follow this [link](https://redis.io/docs/latest/operate/oss_and_stack/install/) to setup redis locally and start the service.

 - After installing pipenv instatiate the virtual environment using the following command:
     ```
     pipenv shell